Environmental Law: An Overview

 Conservation Programs

 Congress has enacted several voluntary programs that address environmental issues by encouraging good stewardship and conservation practices on agricultural lands.
-The most prominent of these is the Conservation Reserve Program, the Wetlands Reserve Program, the Environmental Quality Incentives Program, and the Conservation Stewardship Program.
+The most prominent of these are the Conservation Reserve Program, the Wetlands Reserve Program, the Environmental Quality Incentives Program, and the Conservation Stewardship Program.

 The Conservation Reserve Program (CRP), administered by the Farm Service Agency (FSA), is the largest voluntary conservation program for private lands in the United States.
-It was initially designed back in 1985 to remove millions of acres of environmentally sensitive and highly erodible land from agricultural production.
-The predominant focus of CRP is to dramatically reduce the amount of soil erosion derived from agricultural production.
-Under CRP, producers enter into contracts for at least 10 years but no longer than 15 years in duration.
+It was initially designed in 1985 to remove millions of acres of environmentally sensitive and highly erodible land from agricultural production.
+The predominant focus of the CRP is to dramatically reduce the amount of soil erosion derived from agricultural production.
+Under the CRP, producers enter into contracts for at least 10 years but no longer than 15 years in duration.
 These producers receive compensation from the government for removing the land from production and taking steps to improve water quality, prevent soil erosion, and reduce wildlife habitat losses.

 The Wetlands Reserve Program (WRP) is a voluntary land retirement program that allows producers to receive technical and financial assistance to protect, enhance, or restore a wetland on agricultural land.
 WRP is a long-term easement program under which producers may enroll specific tracts of land for 10 years, 30 years, or permanently.
 WRP is administered and implemented by the USDA’s Natural Resources Conservation Service (NRCS).